Coroners Court of Victoria: History

 The office of coroner in Victoria derives from the legal framework inherited from the United Kingdom.
 The first Governor of New South Wales, Arthur Phillip, was a coroner by virtue of his commission as governor.
 The governor's commission entitled him to appoint coroners for the Colony of New South Wales, and this was most likely to have been to justices of the peace.
 Until the District of Port Phillip became the Colony of Victoria and separated from New South Wales in 1851, coroners would have been appointed under the authority of the New South Wales law.

 The first coroner of Melbourne and the county of Bourke was Dr William Byam Wilmot MD.
-He was appointed by the then Superintendent of Port Phillip, but later Lieutenant-Governor of the Colony of Victoria, Charles La Trobe, in 1841.
-The second city coroner, appointed in 1857, was Dr Richard Youl MD, while the third city coroner, appointed at the death of Youl in 1897 was Mr Samuel Curtis Candler.
+He was appointed in 1841 by the then Superintendent of Port Phillip, but later Lieutenant-Governor of the Colony of Victoria, Charles La Trobe.
+The second city coroner, appointed in 1857, was Dr Richard Youl MD, while the third city coroner, appointed at the death of Youl in 1897, was Mr Samuel Curtis Candler.

+Following reviews of coronial services in the 1970s and the proclamation of the Coroners Act 1985, the State Coroner's Office was established in 1986.
 The first temporary morgue in Melbourne was erected on the corner of Flinders Street and Swanston Street in 1871, while the first permanent coroner's courthouse was constructed alongside the Yarra River in 1888.
 The courthouse building was demolished in 1959.
+The Coroners Court of Victoria, as it is today, was established on 1 November 2009.
+It is located in the State Coronial Services Centre alongside the Victorian Institute of Forensic Medicine and the Donor Tissue Bank of Victoria.

 Structure and jurisdiction

 The Governor of Victoria may appoint a State Coroner for Victoria.
 The State Coroner has the function to oversee and co-ordinate coronial services in Victoria, ensure that all deaths, suspected deaths and fires concerning which a coroner has jurisdiction to hold an inquest are properly investigated, ensuring that an inquest is held whenever it is required, and to issue guidelines to coroners to assist them in the exercise or performance of their functions.

 The Governor may also appoint Deputy State Coroners.
 Deputy State Coroners may exercise any of the functions of the State Coroner delegated by the State Coroner to them.
 Both must be either a County Court of Victoria judge, a magistrate, or a lawyer.

 The Governor may also appoint Coroners.
 The Governor may also appoint a magistrate as a coroner.
 Unlike in other Australian states, all magistrates in Victoria do not automatically become coroners by virtue of their appointment as a magistrate.

+State Coroners

+The following individuals have been appointed to serve as State Coroners, or precedent titles: